wisq/ddco2/README.md

 6. Run `mix deps.get`.
 7. Run `mix compile`.

+## Running

-Now, you have two options on how to run DDCO₂:
+You have two options on how to run DDCO₂:

 * To get started, you can just run `mix ddco2`.
 This will launch DDCO₂ right here and now, and begin logging results.
   * To exit, press control-C twice.